 - Be aware that warm resin cures faster so take that into consideration when mixing.

-- If the epoxy is needed warm, loading it overhead the heater is recommended.
-However, the hardener is stored at room temperature.
+- If the epoxy is needed warm, loading it over a heater source is recommended.
+However, the hardener should typically be stored at room temperature.

 Guidelines for Applying Epoxy Resin Mix

 - Epoxy resin should not be applied on a humid surface.
 Examples of epoxies affected by temperature are CLR, CCR, and Entropy Resins.

 - For effective application, let the epoxy mix stand for some time before pouring.
 This increases the rate of curing and is appropriate where the surface of application is vertical.
 The problem of dripping is eliminated.